How to Get a Quick Divorce in the UK

 How quickly can I get a divorce in the UK?

 In the UK, the quickest divorce takes around 6-12 months.
-However, timelines vary depending on individual circumstances.
+However, divorce timelines vary depending on individual circumstances.

 What are the steps for getting a quick divorce?